 Activating the GTK and Shell themes

-For illustration purpose, I have downloaded the Ant theme that comes packed with GTK3 as well as the Shell themes.
-Ant theme is a flat theme inspired by MacOS and comes in dark flavor too.
+For illustration purposes, I have downloaded the Ant theme that comes packed with GTK3 as well as the Shell themes.
+The ant theme is a flat theme inspired by macOS and comes in dark flavor too.
 If it’s your favorite too, you can grab a copy from the link below.

 Open the File Explorer and create a new folder named .themes in the “Home” directory.
 The folder is invisible by default settings.
 You have to enable ‘Show Hidden Files’ to see it.